 If you closely examine a standard household electrical wall switch or outlet receptacle, you will notice that in addition to the screw terminals on the side of the device, there is a series of slots or holes in the back of the body.
-These are push-in wire connections, designed so that you can make wire connections simply by inserting the bare end of the circuit wire into the opening, where a spring clamp is supposed to hold it correctly.
-You might think that it's much easier to make a wire connection this way, compared to bending a wire into a loop and securing it around a screw terminal.
+These are push-in wire connections, designed so that you can connect wires simply by inserting the bare end of the wire into the opening, where a spring clamp holds the wire.
+This is a quick and easy method, for sure, but it's not the best way to make connections.
+Standard screw terminals are better.

 The Problem With Push-In Wire Connections

-In theory, each push-in connector is fitted with a very small spring metal clamp inside the body of the switch or receptacle.
-This clamp is supposed to grip the bare wire securely once it is inserted in the hole, releasing only if you insert the tip of the small screwdriver into the release slot next to the opening.
+Each push-in connector includes a very small, spring-tension, metal clamp inside the body of the switch or receptacle.
+This clamp is designed to grip the bare wire securely once it is inserted in the hole, and it can be released only if you insert the tip of the small screwdriver into the release slot next to the opening.

-But this connection is notoriously insecure, and it doesn't really provide the degree of metal-on-metal contact necessary for a good electrical connection.
-The wires will easily turn into the push-in hole, and gradually work their way loose.
+However, this connection is notoriously insecure, and it doesn't really provide the degree of metal-on-metal contact necessary for a good electrical connection.
+Wires in push-in connectors can easily turn in the hole and gradually work their way loose.
 And the sheer amount of metal-on-metal contact is very, very small with push-in connections, which can lead to overheating of the device.
-Once the device is disconnected and reconnected once or twice, the spring clamps tend to wear out and lose their ability to grip the wires at all.
+Once the device is disconnected and reconnected once or twice, the spring clamps tend to wear out and lose their ability to grip the wires.